 Nikhil S. Mande

 About meI am a lecturer (assistant professor) in the Department of Computer Science at the University of Liverpool since January 2023.
-(We have FOUR open positions, deadline October 15, 2023.
-Please apply if interested!)

 Until December 2022, I was a postdoctoral researcher in the Algorithms and Complexity Group at CWI, hosted by Ronald de Wolf.
 Before this, I was a postdoctoral researcher in the Department of Computer Science at Georgetown University, where I was hosted by Justin Thaler.

 Before that, I was a research scholar in the School of Technology and Computer Science at TIFR Mumbai, where Arkadev Chattopadhyay was my advisor.
-A bio (last updated August 2023) can be found here.
+A bio (last updated August 2024) can be found here.

 EducationPh.D. in Computer Science in 2018 from the Tata Institute of Fundamental Research, Mumbai.